Types Of Air Purifiers And The Best Seasons To Use Them

 We’ll also discuss the best seasons to use them.
 That way, you and your family can choose the best air purification system for your unique needs.

 Make one call to Michael & Son and we’ll help you breathe easy!
-During your free in-home estimate, our experts will review all of your air purifier options.
+During your in-home estimate, our experts will review all of your air purifier options.
 We offer 0% APR financing plans* and can even do same-day installations! *Upon approved credit.
 Select services are not available at all locations.
 Contact a location near you for service availability.

 UV (ultraviolet) light is used to kill harmful airborne pathogens like viruses, bacteria, household cleaning chemicals, and secondhand tobacco smoke.